JungDefiant/jungdefiant.github.io/reading-notes/README.md

 This website is the reading notes for my *(Bade's)* Code Fellows class.
 Feel free to look through!

 How To Read
 > I prefer to write word definitions for my notes.
 I might also include examples of how to use specific coding concepts if I feel like it's relevant or helps my understanding of the concepts.
-Notes are separated by sections that correlate with chapters in Duckett's books.
+Notes are separated by sections that correlate with class readings.
+They link to the pages for that class.
 Code will be presented in the format below.

 Coding Format
 ```